Aziz-Zeghal/Crypto-Arbitrage-Toolbox/README.md

 ## Upgrades

 - **Autonomous position taker**: sometimes, orders are not completed.
 Timeout system for positions, and better decision making (through trial and error no other ways)
+- **Liquidation survey**: if liquidation in short position is near, exit arbitrage position
-- **Position escaper**: if the funding rate is negative, exit position, and start looking for a new host
+- **Position escaper**: if the funding rate is negative, exit arbitrage position, and start looking for a new host
 - **Notifier**: message every action (start position, end position, new found token, new funding rate, etc…)
 - **Heuristic system**: calculate best coin based on multiple factors (liquidity, funding rate, history of funding rate).
 A coin is valuable if we know it will have a positive funding rate for a long period, to avoid fees
+- **Leverage**: simply include leverage and calculate correctly